HotCakeX/Harden-Windows-Security/README.md

 ## Donations <img src="https://raw.githubusercontent.com/HotCakeX/.github/refs/heads/main/Pictures/PNG%20and%20JPG/DonateIcon.png" width="48" alt="DonateIcon">

 If you would like to support my work financially, your generosity is greatly appreciated.
 This section is specifically for those who want to make a monetary contribution.
-There are other ways to support such as sharing the repository on social media.
+There are other ways to support such as sharing the repository on social media, starring and so on.

 You can donate using the following methods: